Banjo-Tooie: Gameplay

 Similar to its predecessor Banjo-Kazooie, Banjo-Tooie is a single-player platform game in which the protagonists are controlled from a third-person perspective.
 Carrying over most of the mechanics and concepts established in its predecessor, the game features three-dimensional worlds consisting of various platforming challenges and puzzles, with a notable increased focus on puzzle-solving over the worlds of Banjo-Kazooie.
 These challenges, along with exploration, usually reward the player with collectible items that permit progression to later challenges and worlds.
 Among the items are golden jigsaw pieces, called Jiggies, that are used to permit entry to new worlds; instead of exploring the game's overworld in search of incomplete puzzle boards as in Banjo-Kazooie, a singular board is used within a temple where a character named Master Jiggywiggy resides, that can only be accessed if the player has obtained the number of Jiggies required to open a new world.
 A timed puzzle-completion challenge can then be played, after which Jiggywiggy grants access to the world.
 Each puzzle challenge requires more Jiggies than the last.

 Musical notes return in Banjo-Tooie, but are now used to learn new moves from Bottles' brother, a drill sergeant named Jamjars, who assumes Bottles' role from the first game.
 All of Banjo and Kazooie's moves from the first game are immediately accessible in Tooie, and the player can acquire several new moves such as first-person aiming, new egg types, and the ability to play as Banjo and Kazooie separately, with each gaining moves they can only use while on their own.
 Empty honeycomb pieces and Jinjos return as well, effectively retaining the functions they had in Banjo-Kazooie.
 Mumbo Jumbo reappears in this game as a playable character who can venture out into each world and use specific magic spells to help Banjo and Kazooie.
 Taking over Mumbo's previous role of transforming the duo into different forms is Humba Wumba, a Native American shaman who acts as Mumbo's rival.
 Small magical creatures called "Glowbos" are required payment for the shamans' services.

 A mechanic introduced in Banjo-Tooie is the direct connections between its worlds.
-In Banjo-Kazooie, the titular duo were magically transported to each world via special doors in Gruntilda's Lair, with said worlds effectively existing in vacuums, but in this game, almost every world is physically connected to others at multiple points, and is effectively an extension of the overworld.
+In Banjo-Kazooie, the titular duo were magically transported to each world via special doors in Gruntilda's Lair, with said worlds effectively existing in vacuums, but in Tooie, almost every world is physically connected to others at multiple points, and is effectively an extension of the overworld.
 In addition, a train named Chuffy can be used to migrate Banjo, Kazooie, and some minor characters between worlds which contain stations.
 In conjunction with these additions, required backtracking and puzzle-solving across several worlds constitute many of Tooie's challenges.
 The game includes a multiplayer mode where up to four players can play a repurposed competition mode for each of the game's single-player challenges.
-These include first-person shooting, kickball, and several other minigames.
+These include first-person shooting, kickball, bumper cars, and several other minigames.